2 Program Learning Outcomes and Curriculum Mapping

 Activities

-CELT is a key partner during Module 2.
+The Teaching and Learning Centre is a key partner during Module 2.
 Ideally, all program faculty members will participate in developing and/or revising PLOs and program curriculum maps.
 The whole process can be accomplished in roughly six hours over three to four meetings; however, it should be spread over time to allow for reflection, work to be done, and thoughtful responses to be considered.

 Table 3.1